 How much do you charge for a personal injury case?

 We charge on a contingency fee basis, meaning that you will not pay us anything unless there is a settlement or a winning verdict at trial.
 Typically, when we win your case, our fee is one-third or 33.3% of the total recovery, in addition to "case costs."
-For some complex types of cases, we charge 40%.
+For some complex types of cases in litigtion, we charge 40%.

 What are case costs?

-Case costs are money that we pay out to others in order to get your case ready for trial.
-Examples would be the filing fee required by the court and expenses for depositions and experts.
+Case costs are expenses that we pay out to others in order to get your case ready for trial.
+Examples would be the filing fee required by the court and expenses for depositions, medical records and experts.
 Case costs vary depending on the complexity of the case, but we always have an up-to-date balance available if you want it.

 Remember that if we do not recover anything for you, you do not have to pay back the case costs to us.
 This is not true of all law firms, so make sure you understand what other firms might propose to you.
 Of course, we will be happy to answer any of your questions about fees or costs before you decide to hire us.